EirikHaughom/adme-notification-relay/README.md

 Contributing
 ------------
 Ideas and fixes welcome.
 For production hardening, consider adding additional tests, monitoring, and better secrets management.

+Key Vault + Managed Identity
+- In production, enable the Function App's Managed Identity (system-assigned or a user-assigned identity) and grant it access to the Key Vault secret.
+You can either use Key Vault access policies (Secret GET) or Azure RBAC for Key Vault (e.g., "Key Vault Secrets User").
+- When running in Azure, DefaultAzureCredential will automatically use the managed identity to authenticate and retrieve the secret from Key Vault.

 License
 -------